-Less common causes are respiratory syncytial virus (RSV) and adenovirus followed by influenza viruses A and B, enterovirus, rhinovirus, measles virus, and Mycoplasma pneumoniae.
+Less common causes are respiratory syncytial virus Respiratory Syncytial Virus (RSV) and Human Metapneumovirus Infections (RSV) and adenovirus Adenovirus Infections followed by influenza viruses Influenza A and B, enterovirus Overview of Enterovirus Infections , rhinovirus, measles virus Measles , and Mycoplasma pneumoniae Mycoplasmas .
 Croup caused by influenza may be particularly severe and may occur in a broader age range of children.

 Seasonal outbreaks are common.
 Cases caused by parainfluenza viruses tend to occur in the fall; those caused by RSV and influenza viruses tend to occur in the winter and spring.
 Spread is usually through the air or by contact with infected secretions.